How to plan succesful long drives traveling with an infant

 10 Tips for road-tripping with a baby

-Before we dive into traveling tips, we’d like to emphasize the importance of having a suitable car seat for your baby.
+Before we dive into traveling tips for baby’s first road trip, we’d like to emphasize the importance of having a suitable car seat for your baby.
 Please check to make sure it has not expired, and if you are travelling to another country, it’s best to look up child safety laws for the area you’re driving to.